 Microsoft 365 (i.e. Office 365)

-MailArchiva brings advanced e-Discovery capabilities to Microsoft Office 365.
+MailArchiva provides advanced e-Discovery capabilities to Microsoft 365.
 Full email journaling, calendar, contact, and folder synchronization are available.

 MailArchiva Cloud setup - Easy setup instructions for the MailArchiva Cloud

-MailArchiva On-Premise setup - Office 365 integration for MailArchiva On-Premise (advanced)
+MailArchiva On-Premise setup - Microsoft 365 integration for MailArchiva On-Premise

 MailArchiva Cloud setup

-This step involves configuring Office 365 to forward journaling traffic to the MailArchiva Cloud SMTP server.
+Configure Microsoft 365 to forward journal traffic to the MailArchiva Cloud SMTP server.

 From within the Exchange Admin Center: